 Feature: Sunday Picnic: A Réunionnais Institution

-At the weekend there's nothing the Réunionnais like better than trundling off to the seaside or the mountains for a huge family picnic – think giant-sized rice cookers replete with hearty carris (curries) in the company of gramounes (grandparents) and marmailles (children).
+At the weekend there's nothing the Réunionnais like better than trundling off to the seaside or the mountains for a huge family picnic, armed with giant-sized rice cookers replete with hearty carris (curries) in the company of gramounes (grandparents) and marmailles (children).
 To get the most sought-after picnic shelters, some members of the family sometimes arrive at 4am to reserve them!
 Visitors are welcome, and are usually invited to share a meal.

 Cultural diversity forms an integral part of the island's social fabric.
 Réunion has the same population mix of Africans, Europeans, Indians and Chinese as Mauritius, but in different proportions.
 Cafres (people of African ancestry) are the largest ethnic group, comprising about 45% of the population.
 Malbars (Hindu Indians) comprise about 25% of the population, white Creoles (people of French ancestry) 15%, Europeans (also known as Zoreilles) 7%, Chinese 4% and Z'arabes (Muslim Indians) 4%.